Sowri70/SQL-Challenges-/README.md

 ✅ Aggregate Functions: SUM() AND  AVG()

-✅ GROUP BY & HAVING: To group data and filter aggregated results
+✅ GROUP BY : To group data and filter aggregated results

 ✅ ORDER BY: For result sorting by one or more columns